MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 ---
 description: "Learn more about: utc_clock class"
 title: "utc_clock class"
-ms.date: 07/19/2021
+ms.date: 07/26/2021
 f1_keywords: ["chrono/std::chrono::utc_clock", "chrono/std::chrono::utc_clock::from_stream", "chrono/std::chrono::utc_clock::now", "chrono/std::chrono::utc_clock::to_sys", "chrono/std::chrono::utc_clock::from_sys", "chrono/std::chrono::utc_clock::is_steady Constant"]
 ---

 # utc_clock class

-A clock based on Coordinated Universal Time (UTC).
+A clock for Coordinated Universal Time (UTC), may sometimes be popularly referred to as Greenwich Mean Time (GMT) or Zulu time.
+Local time differs from UTC by the number of hours in your time zone.

 ## Syntax